Mortgage Free House

 Millions of home sellers use this tax break each year.

-You could as an owner/builder saving 25%, in theory, use this tax exemption to have a mortgage free house by repeating this process every 24 months.
+As an owner builder saving 25% you could use this tax exemption to be mortgage free and have a mortgage free house by repeating this process every 24 months.
 Here's how:

 • Build a sound, well-located house.